NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: Stellar Evolution Calculations

-In \fig{fig:prodfac_15_25_d_set1p2_pprocess}, right panel, the $25\msun$ star shows a dominant \ppr\ signature starting from Ba.
+In \fig{fig:prodfac_15_25_d_set1p2_pprocess}, lower panel, the $25\msun$ star shows a dominant \ppr\ signature starting from Ba.
 Indeed, besides \isotope[108]{Cd} (with a mild production of $\sim 1.5$) and \isotope[126]{Te} ($\sim 1.4$), $p$-nuclides lighter than Ba are not ejected.
 Above Ba, the production factors range between $\sim 1.1$ (\isotope[144]{Sm}) and 9 (\isotope[196]{Hg}).
 The reason for this behavior is that the hotter material carrying the lighter $p$-nuclides falls back onto the forming BH and only the colder \ppr\ component is ejected.
 The oxygen production factor is about 3.4.
 Compared to standard CCSN models \citep[e.g.,][]{rauscher:02}, the oxygen yields are also smaller.
 This is due to the large amount of mass falling back (for this model the central $5.7\msun$ are not ejected).

-In summary, we have seen that the $15\msun$ model with $Z = 0.02$ shows a stronger \ppr\ contribution at the lightest nuclei, but with no production of Mo-Ru $p$-only isotopes.
-Notice that the $20\msun$ model with the same metallicity and the same explosion energy shows a more standard \ppr\ distribution (see \fig{fig:post_versus_pre_set1p2}).
-Therefore, the dependence on the initial stellar mass should be considered before comparing quantitatively the \ppr\ yields with the solar system distribution.
+In summary, for the $15\msun$ model considered the production of the proton-rich heavy isotopes up to the Mo region is dominated by the $\alpha$ process, while beyond Mo the standard \ppr\ contribution is becoming the most relevant process.
+The $20\msun$ model with the same metallicity and the same explosion energy shows a more standard \ppr\ distribution (see \fig{fig:prodfac_15_25_d_set1p2_pprocess}).
 On the other hand, a strong fallback (see the $25\msun$ star case discussed here) potentially favors heavier \ppr\ ejecta.
-In both of the two cases discussed here, however, the oxygen production tends to be reduced compared to standard SN models of the same mass.